dry5kulll/OverTheWire/Bandit/README.md

 * Explanation: Here, ./- refers to the filename -.
 Use the cat command to read the contents of this file & find the password for Level 2.

 ### Level 2
-`cat ./spaces\ in\ this\ filename`
-`cat "spaces in this filename"`
+* `cat ./spaces\ in\ this\ filename` or `cat "spaces in this filename"`
-Explanation: This level involves a filename with spaces.
+* Explanation: This level involves a filename with spaces.
 Use either of the provided commands to display the contents of the file and obtain the password for Level 3.

 ### Level 3
-` cat inhere/.hidden`
+* ` cat inhere/.hidden`
+* Explanation:

 ### Level 4
 lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
-`file ./inhere/`
+* `file ./inhere/`
-` cat ./inhere/-file07`
+* ` cat ./inhere/-file07`

 ### Level 5